openplans/streetwise/TECHNICAL.rst

 description of the scene from the server and place the objects accordingly.

 Should we go with vector graphics?

 - Will z-indexing be an issue with transparent PNGs?
-For example, if you have a tree with wide branches, is it going to cover everything behind it?
+For example, if you have a tree with wide branches, is it going to cover everything behind it, even in the negative/transparent space?
 - Android 2.x's browser doesn't like SVG.
 Will we have to do a PNG version anyway?

 If we go vector, we use SVGWeb to display